streamnative/function-mesh-website/docs/functions/run-function.md

 bin/pulsar-admin packages upload function://my-tenant/my-ns/my-function@0.1 --path "/path/to/package-file" --description PACKAGE_DESCRIPTION
 ```

-Then, you can define Function Mesh CRDs by specifying the uploaded function package.
+Then, you can define Function CRDs by specifying the uploaded function package.

 ### Docker images